SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-03-05-how-to-organize-a-successful-conference.md

 I have a strong belief that every speaker at a conference shouldn’t even be allowed to pitch their product, they can mention it, but not pitch it.

-Because then they will just stick to speaking about issues and different ways to solve said issue.
+Then they will just stick to speaking about issues and different ways to solve said issue.
 Each speaker should be there to act as a mentor to the attendees someone they can look to for guidance.